alvaro-ps/jqfilters/README.md

 ---------------
 We will create a filter that will return ``True`` when any of the book name is "A game of thrones" or when the person is older than 18.
-As this specification is more complex, the :meth:`fromConfig <filters.filters.Filter.fromConfig>` method will be used.
+As this specification is more complex, the :meth:`fromConfig <jqfilters.filters.Filter.fromConfig>` method will be used.

 ```python
 >>> specs = {